alcesleo/wordpress-boilerplate/README.md

         git config git-ftp.url ftp.example.com
         git config git-ftp.password longSecurePassword

-        # Optional, if you keep your webroot in a directory and not as the root of the repository
+        # This makes git-ftp only upload files inside the www-directory.
+        # Anything above that will not be uploaded to your server,
+        # even if it is tracked by git.
-        git config git-ftp.syncroot htdocs/
+        git config git-ftp.syncroot www/

 3. Do one of the following: